 You may wonder if an outsourced help provider could possibly know your systems as well as an in-house staff member.
 Providers generally train employees with in-depth expertise on a variety of systems and applications, and you’ll be assigned technicians who are well-versed in your particular solutions.
 You may even be able to find a provider that specializes in your industry.

-When using an outsourced help desk, the CIO is able to release that aspect of their responsibility and focus more fully on the features and innovations that will deliver a better customer experience.
+When using managed help desk, the CIO is able to release that aspect of their responsibility and focus more fully on the features and innovations that will deliver a better customer experience.
 Their time is freed up to develop a vision for the direction of the company and consider the potential for new technology that may help other departments in the retail corporation realize their goals.

 As the hours for purchasing extend around the clock, so must the technological support to equip stores and websites for sales.
 A retailer may not want to staff their help desk around the clock, but outsourcing the assistance to a third-party help desk allows technical help to always be available.
-Retailers find that an outsourced help desk supports both customers’ and employees’ needs.
+Retailers find that managed help desk supports both customers’ and employees’ needs.

 Retailers often experience a seasonal element in their sales, which often correspond with a jump in help desk needs.
-With outsourced help desk, you only pay for the help desk assistance you actually use, so those times when you need more help are offset by when your website is steady and your phones are ringing less frantically.
+With managed help desk, you only pay for the help desk assistance you actually use, so those times when you need more help are offset by when your website is steady and your phones are ringing less frantically.

 As your systems receive frequent updates — or you implement more new solutions — it can be difficult to keep your IT help desk up to date.
 Retailers often partner with an IT help desk provider that specializes in retail support and possibly even in a specific type of retail, such as clothing or furniture sales.

 Financial organizations must have secure, reliable IT services in order to conduct business.
 Downtime can be disastrous for a financial institution, and internal IT staff must ensure all systems are running smoothly and protected from cyber threats because of the sensitive nature of the information passing over networks.
-Utilizing an outsourced help desk lifts the burden of day-to-day IT activities (like password resets) from the internal IT staff, so they can focus on more important aspects of the organization’s technology, including security.
+Utilizing managed help desk lifts the burden of day-to-day IT activities (like password resets) from the internal IT staff, so they can focus on more important aspects of the organization’s technology, including security.

 When you outsource your help desk, you get a group of professionals who make it their duty to stay on top of the latest technological trends.
 They know what will integrate well with your current system and how you can get the most traction out of it, whether it’s hardware, software, or both.

-An outsourced help desk provider will effectively wipe out the risks of implementing new technology, as they have several highly qualified technicians who are experts at implementing state-of-the-art technology.
+A managed help desk provider will effectively wipe out the risks of implementing new technology, as they have several highly qualified technicians who are experts at implementing state-of-the-art technology.

-One of the trends that has taken hold in outsourced help desk services is to offer mobile support.
+One of the trends that has taken hold in managed help desk services is to offer mobile support.
 Whenever an IT issue comes up, these service providers can log in to your servers or applications and find the root of the problem remotely.
 This is important because, rather than sending someone out to your facility to physically look over a piece of equipment, it can be managed from afar.

 Just because the provider says they handle break/fix support does not mean that they are the ones doing the actual tasks.
 They may partner with a third party, and if you are outside of a specific service area for that provider, they may not include this service at all.